astrana-project/astrana-docs/source/releases/index.rst

 available as soon as possible, but are likely to be made available on a monthly or quarterly basis.

 ..
-NOTE:: For more information about the types of releases see :doc:`here <releases/types.rst>`
+NOTE:: For more information about the types of releases see
+    :doc:`here <types.rst>`

 Release history
 ---------------